faoziaziz/all-spring/README.md

 ## Descrition

-This code can be used in project which need spring api to develop with
+This code can be used in project which need spring api to develop with.